datarobot/datarobot-user-models/public_dropin_environments/python311_genai_agents/README.md

 2. Using either the API or from the UI create a new Custom Environment with the tarball created in step 1.

+_The Dockerfile.local should be used when customizing the Dockerfile or building locally._

 ### Creating models for this environment

 To use this environment, your custom model archive will typically contain a `custom.py` file containing the necessary hooks, as well as other files needed for your workflow.
 You can implement the hook functions such as `load_model` and `score_unstructured`, as documented [here](../../custom_model_runner/README.md)